 SIGCSE or SIGSCE?

-Congratulations on spotting the typo (SIGSCE which should be SIGCSE) in our URL.
-Unfortunately, the typo is baked into the slack workspace URL now, so it’s not worth changing.
-Thanks to everyone who pointed out our mitsake.
+Congratulations to all the eagle eyed readers who spotted the typo in our slack workspace URL, SIGSCE should be SIGCSE.
+Unfortunately, the typo is baked into the URL now, so it’s not worth changing.
+Thanks to evreyone who pionted out the spelling mitsake. 🙏